FlowFuse/website/src/blog/2024/06/node-red-architecture.md

 ### Loading Nodes

-Node-RED loads all core nodes from the `@node-red/nodes/core` directory first, followed by third-party nodes from the `.node-red/node_modules` directory, and additionally looks outside of the Node-RED install structure in the `.node_modules` folder.
+Next, Node-RED loads all core nodes from the `@node-red/nodes/core` directory first, followed by third-party nodes from the `.node-red/node_modules` directory, and additionally looks outside of the Node-RED install structure in the `.node_modules` folder.
 This means if someone installed nodes outside of `.node-red`, Node-RED can still access them.
 After loading the palettes, it stores the configuration of all loaded nodes, such as name and file path, in the `.node-red/.config.nodes` file, making loading them again easier and faster.

 ### Loading Flows